Liu-Cheng/graph-database-accel-survey/README.md

 - Wang, Yangzihao; Davidson, Andrew; Pan, Yuechao; Wu, Yuduo; Riffel, Andy; & Owens, John D.(2016).
 Gunrock: A High-Performance Graph Processing Library on the GPU.
 Proceedings of the 21st ACM SIGPLAN Symposium on Principles and Practice of Parallel Programming.

+- Singh DP, Khare N, Rasool A. Efficient Parallel Implementation of Single Source Shortest Path Algorithm on GPU Using CUDA.
+International Journal of Applied Engineering Research.
+2016; 11(4):2560–7.

+- Bingsheng He, Jianlong Zhong, "Medusa: Simplified Graph Processing on GPUs", IEEE Transactions on Parallel & Distributed Systems

 #### Graph Processing on CPUs
+- Sundaram, Narayanan, et al. "GraphMat: High performance graph analytics made productive."
+Proceedings of the VLDB Endowment 8.11 (2015): 1214-1225.

+- Julian Shun.
+An Evaluation of Parallel Eccentricity Estimation Algorithms on Undirected Real-World Graphs.
+Proceedings of the ACM SIGKDD Conference on Knowledge Discovery and Data Mining (KDD), pp. 1095-1104, 2015.

+- Delling, Daniel, et al. "Phast: Hardware-accelerated shortest path trees."
+  Journal of Parallel and Distributed Computing 73.7 (2013): 940-952.

+- Meyer, Ulrich, and Peter Sanders. "Δ-stepping: a parallelizable shortest path algorithm."
+Journal of Algorithms 49.1 (2003): 114-152.

+- Kyrola, Aapo, Guy Blelloch, and Carlos Guestrin.
+"GraphChi: large-scale graph computation on just a PC."
+Presented as part of the 10th USENIX Symposium on Operating Systems Design and Implementation (OSDI 12).
+2012.

+- Julian Shun and Guy E. Blelloch.
+2013.
+Ligra: a lightweight graph processing framework for shared memory.
+In Proceedings of the 18th ACM SIGPLAN symposium on Principles and practice of parallel programming (PPoPP '13).
+ACM, New York, NY, USA, 135-146.

+- Yuze Chi, Guohao Dai, Yu Wang, Guangyu Sun, Guoliang Li, Huazhong Yang, "NXgraph: An Efficient Graph Processing System on a Single Machine", CoRR, 2015

 #### Graph Processing on Distributed Systems

+- Gonzalez, Joseph E., et al. "Graphx: Graph processing in a distributed dataflow framework."
+11th USENIX Symposium on Operating Systems Design and Implementation (OSDI 14).
+2014.

+- Salihoglu, Semih, and Jennifer Widom.
+"GPS: a graph processing system."
+Proceedings of the 25th International Conference on Scientific and Statistical Database Management.
+ACM, 2013.

+- Malewicz, Grzegorz, et al. "Pregel: a system for large-scale graph processing."
+Proceedings of the 2010 ACM SIGMOD International Conference on Management of data.
+ACM, 2010.

+- Anand Padmanabha Iyer, Li Erran Li, Tathagata Das, and Ion Stoica.
+2016.
+Time-evolving graph processing at scale.
+In Proceedings of the Fourth International Workshop on Graph Data Management Experiences and Systems (GRADES '16).
+ACM, New York, NY, USA

+- Steinbauer, Matthias, and Gabriele Anderst-Kotsis.
+"DynamoGraph: extending the Pregel paradigm for large-scale temporal graph processing."
+International Journal of Grid and Utility Computing 7.2 (2016): 141-151.

+- Steinbauer, Matthias, and Gabriele Anderst-Kotsis.
+"DynamoGraph: A Distributed System for Large-scale, Temporal Graph Processing, its Implementation and First Observations."
+Proceedings of the 25th International Conference Companion on World Wide Web.
+International World Wide Web Conferences Steering Committee, 2016.

+- Khayyat, Zuhair, et al. "Mizan: a system for dynamic load balancing in large-scale graph processing."
+Proceedings of the 8th ACM European Conference on Computer Systems.
+ACM, 2013.

+- Sengupta, Dipanjan, et al. "Graphin: An online high performance incremental graph processing framework."
+European Conference on Parallel Processing.
+Springer International Publishing, 2016.

+- Sabeur Aridhi, Alberto Montresor, and Yannis Velegrakis.
+2016.
+BLADYG: A Novel Block-Centric Framework for the Analysis of Large Dynamic Graphs.
+In Proceedings of the ACM Workshop on High Performance Graph Processing (HPGP '16).
+ACM, New York, NY, USA

 #### Graph Processing on FPGAs

 - Nurvitadhi, Eriko, et al. "GraphGen: An FPGA framework for vertex-centric graph computation."
 Field-Programmable Custom Computing Machines (FCCM), 2014 IEEE 22nd Annual International Symposium on.
 IEEE, 2014.

+- U. Bondhugula, A. Devulapalli, J. Fernando, P. Wyckoff and P. Sadayappan, "Parallel FPGA-based all-pairs shortest-paths in a directed graph," Proceedings 20th IEEE International Parallel & Distributed Processing Symposium, 2006

+- Guohao Dai, Yuze Chi, Yu Wang, and Huazhong Yang.
+2016.
+FPGP: Graph Processing Framework on FPGA A Case Study of Breadth-First Search.
+In Proceedings of the 2016 ACM/SIGDA International Symposium on Field-Programmable Gate Arrays

+- N. Engelhardt and H. K. H. So, "GraVF: A vertex-centric distributed graph processing framework on FPGAs," 2016 26th International Conference on Field Programmable Logic and Applications (FPL), Lausanne, Switzerland, 2016, pp. 1-4.

 #### Graph Processing on ASICs